David Benkof

-David Benkof (דוד בנקוף; born David Ari Bianco on October 9, 1970) is an American political commentator who lives in Jerusalem.
-He was raised in St. Louis, Missouri and then went to college at Stanford University, where he came out as gay his freshman year.
+David Benkof (Hebrew: דייויד בן־כף born David Ari Bianco on October 9, 1970) is an American journalist and commentator who lives in Jerusalem.
+He was raised in St. Louis, Missouri and then went to college at Stanford University.
 In 1989 he served as the international president of United Synagogue Youth.

+As a writer, his work has appeared in outlets such as The Times of Israel, The Jerusalem Post, The Daily Caller, the Jewish Journal (Los Angeles), and other regional publications.
+He also writes the MARQUEE: The Broadway Maven’s Weekly Blast Substack newsletter and produces related content on YouTube and his site TheBroadwayMaven.com.

+Early life and education

+Benkof was born in St. Louis, Missouri, and attended Stanford University.
+While at Stanford, he became involved in youth leadership as international president of United Synagogue Youth.